MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-html5-web-console.md

     - Export to Excel the legend data to Excel for further analysis.

-20. Delete HTML5 dashboards from the Web console, you can create dashboards or views to My workspace.
-In version 1801, you add dashboards or views to My Workspace from the monitoring tree.
+20. Delete HTML5 dashboards from the Web console; you can create dashboards or views to My workspace.
+In version 1801, you can add dashboards or views to My Workspace from the monitoring tree.

 21. The IIS web server hosting the Web console role can be setup with network authentication mode and users can access the Web console using network authentication.

 22. You can provide feedback on HTML5 dashboards from within the Web console.

 ## Supported browsers
-System Center Operations Manager Web console supports Microsoft Edge, Google Chrome, Mozilla Firefox and Internet Explorer.
+System Center Operations Manager Web console supports Microsoft Edge, Google Chrome, Mozilla Firefox, and Internet Explorer.

 >[!NOTE]
->Internet Explorer compatibility mode is not supported.
+>Internet Explorer compatibility mode isn't supported.